VenturaNotes/Knowledge/Computer Science/Data Structures/Donald R. Sheehy/(Home Page) A First Course on Data Structures in Python.md

 		- “cost will be a function of the input size, rather than a fixed number.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=47&annotation=D5EGTQPS))
 - “we will introduce some vocabulary for classifying functions.
 This is the asymptotic part of asymptotic analysis.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=48&annotation=IAPSK9BM))
 	- “[[big-O notation]] gives a very convenient way of grouping this (running time) functions into classes that can easily be compared.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=48&annotation=LET2RPGJ))
-		- “we’ll be able to talk about and compare the efficiency of different algorithms or programs” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=48&annotation=UDXJYCL3))
+		- “we'll be able to talk about and compare the efficiency of different algorithms or programs” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=48&annotation=UDXJYCL3))
 ### (5.1) Timing Programs
-- “let’s observe some differences in [[running time]] for different functions that do the same thing.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=48&annotation=QEHA44L3))
+- “let's observe some differences in [[running time]] for different functions that do the same thing.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=48&annotation=QEHA44L3))
 	- #question what is running time again?
 	- “We might say these functions have the same behavior or the same [[semantics]].” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=48&annotation=2BZCZNXL))
 - Program that checks for duplicates in list